AlexIndiex/WaveRiftNoobGuides/README.md

 > NOTE: **ONLY** `Cemu`, `mgbaDev`, and `Ryujinx` work with `EmuDeck` and `SteamRomManager`, `Dolphin Developer` and `Panda3DS` **DO NOT**, so **CHANGE ANYTHING AT YOUR OWN RISK**.

 > [!NOTE]
-> NOTE 2: once in a while clean the `Linux` 7z files and `Ryujinx` tar.gz files from `/home/deck/Applications/`, leave only the latest downloaded.
+> NOTE 2: once in a while clean the `Linux` 7z files and `Ryujinx` tar.gz files from `/home/~/Applications/`, leave only the latest downloaded.

-> [!TIP]
->  NOTE 3: you can edit the script and make it work under any other Linux distro by just changing the paths `/home/deck` with your current user `/home/[user]`.

 ## [BACKUP](https://drive.google.com/file/d/1Eu-WXyptx20aEviQcxuuJP0MMSeLBJV6/view?usp=sharing):